rob-coaching/git-fuckup-workshop/README.md

 `git revert HEAD~3`

 This will NOT undo the latest three commits.
+Revert always just addresses ONE commit.
+Instead we can do

+`git revert --no-commit HEAD~3..HEAD`

+This will revert all commit between LAST commit (=HEAD) and the last three commits

+The "--no-commit" command prevents that you create three new invert commits.
+Instead it just undoes all the changes and now you can add and commit them in ONE commit (which is a bit cleaner):

+`git add . && git commit -m "I restored the world!" `

-In case you want to revert multiple commits, You have to revert EVERY SINGLE commit:
+In case you want to revert multiple, specific commits, not just "the last ones", you have to revert EVERY SINGLE commit by its hash:

 - `git revert --no-commit 17b787d784065c`
 - `git revert --no-commit 1fefb57`
 - `git revert --no-commit 8b3560b`

-The "--no-commit" command prevents that you create three new invert commits.
-Instead it just undoes all the changes and now you can add and commit them in ONE commit (which is a bit cleaner):
+And afterwards:

 `git add . && git commit -m "I restored the world!" `